jayprophit/knowledge-base/docs/ai/emotional_intelligence/EMPATHY_AND_SOCIAL_AWARENESS.md

     theory_of_mind=tom,
     response_templates={
         'affective': {
             'joy': ["That's wonderful!
-I'm so happy for you!", "What great news!"], 'sadness': ["I'm really sorry to hear that.", "That sounds really difficult."]
+I'm so happy for you!", "What great news!"],:
+            'sadness': ["I'm really sorry to hear that.", "That sounds really difficult."]'
         },
         'cognitive': {
             'default': ["I understand how that situation could make you feel that way."]